neelsomani/known-falsehood-mechinterp/docs/RESULTS_4_DELTA_DIRECTION_ABLATION.md

-# Ablation studies

-## Directional ablation results

-The previous ablation experiments identified a direction that linearly separates declared-true and declared-false statements at the end of the statement span, but removing this direction did not reliably affect downstream consequence selection.
-Further analysis showed that perturbations at the statement token did not mediate into the final decision representation, and even aggressive multi-layer ablations at the decision token could be compensated by later computation.
-This suggests that the stance signal used for consequence selection may not align with a single global probe direction across prompt formats or token positions.

-To directly test whether epistemic stance is causally represented at the site that drives the model’s decision, we adopt a pairwise activation-patching approach.
-For each underlying consequence question, we construct two prompts that are identical except for epistemic stance (declared-true vs. declared-false).
-We run both prompts and capture the hidden state at a chosen layer and at the final prompt token, which is the representation from which the A/B logits are computed.
-We then perform a counterfactual intervention by overwriting the hidden state from one stance condition with the hidden state from the other, while keeping the prompt text fixed.
-If the model’s behavior shifts toward the patched stance, this provides direct causal evidence that the internal representation at that site mediates how epistemic stance influences downstream reasoning.

-This approach avoids assumptions about global linear directions or cross-prompt alignment and instead tests the full high-dimensional representation induced by stance under identical conditions.
-Because the intervention is localized to a specific layer and token position and swaps only the internal state associated with epistemic stance, it constitutes a strong mechanistic test of whether stance is a causal control variable for premise-conditioned inference in the model.

-## Behavioral effects of delta-direction ablation

-We evaluated the effect of delta-direction ablation on both truth judgments and premise-conditioned consequence reasoning.
-The intervention removed, at the final decision site (last layer, last prompt token), the projection of the hidden state along the per-pair stance difference
-Δ = h_declared-true − h_declared-false, normalized and applied with α = 1.0.

-### Truth task

-Performance on the truth classification task was unchanged by the intervention.

-Before ablation:

-* True accuracy: 0.975 (195/200)
-* False accuracy: 0.955 (191/200)
-* Overall accuracy: 0.965 (386/400)
-* Unknown rate: 0.00%

-After ablation:

-* True accuracy: 0.975 (195/200)
-* False accuracy: 0.955 (191/200)
-* Overall accuracy: 0.965 (386/400)
-* Unknown rate: 0.00%

-Thus, delta-direction ablation does not disrupt the model’s ability to judge factual truth or parse negation in isolation.

-### Consequence task

-Performance on the premise-conditioned consequence task showed no meaningful degradation under ablation.

-Before ablation:

-* Overall accuracy: 0.666 (853/1280)
-* Unparsed outputs: 0.00%

-After ablation:

-* Overall accuracy: 0.662 (848/1280)
-* Unparsed outputs: 0.00%

-The difference corresponds to 5 examples out of 1280 and is within noise.

-Breakdowns by stance, proposition type, and template family likewise showed only minor fluctuations.
-No condition exhibited a systematic accuracy collapse following ablation.

-### Summary

-Delta-direction ablation at the final decision site leaves:

-* truth judgment accuracy unchanged
-* consequence-selection accuracy unchanged within noise

-This holds despite the fact that the same intervention produces large and systematic shifts in answer logits and margins.

 ## Local delta-direction ablation across all layers

 For the layer-sweep experiments, we subsample the set of stance pairs to 150 examples rather than using the full dataset (≈600 pairs).
 Computing per-pair local deltas requires two forward passes per example per layer, making a full sweep prohibitively expensive (on the order of tens of hours).
 Because the goal of this sweep is to identify whether there exists a layer (or contiguous band of layers) at which removing the stance-conditioned internal difference measurably degrades premise-conditioned reasoning, a smaller but representative subset is sufficient.
 The intervention is strong and example-specific, so any genuine causal bottleneck should manifest as a clear accuracy drop even at this reduced scale.
 Once candidate layers are identified, we can rerun targeted experiments at those layers using the full dataset for confirmation.